Trip Report: The Magic of Colombia’s Birds and Wildlife!

 10 Beautiful Birds You Can Only See In Colombia

-On the way back to Bogota, a stop at the Hummingbird Observatory gave us a flittering, brilliant idea of what was to come!
+On the way back to Bogota, we stopped at the Hummingbird Observatory (our first Family Project!) and had a flittering, brilliant clue to what was to come!
 With hundreds of hummers humming all around, we could barely tear ourselves away!

 The following day, we headed south!
 Our short flight to Porto Asis in the Putumayo Department (state) brought us from the capital's urban cityscape into a different, hard-scrabble world surrounded by some of the most breathtakingly beautiful scenery on the planet.
 Amazing changes are happening here, fueled by determination, ingenuity, and a little help from friends.